African Diaspora Art of Paris

 Paris remains a city where both ancient and contemporary African oeuvres are readily available for viewing and for purchase.
 The Musée Dapper has presented expositions of African art since 1986.
 It is the first museum in France that is entirely dedicated to ancient and contemporary art from Africa, the Caribbean and their Diasporas.
 The Dapper organizes one to two exhibits of ancient sculpture and artifacts per year, accompanied by a satellite exposition of contemporary art (photography, painting or sculpture).
 The museum also has a café-restaurant, bookstore, and theater.

 The Musée du quai Branly is the other major museum in Paris where one can view ancient African art.
 Built at the behest of French president, Jacques Chirac, its mission is to highlight the art and civilizations of Africa, Asia, Oceania and the Americas.
-The museum’s inauguration in 2006 represented the culmination of over 10 years of debate, planning and construction (including significant delays).
 The permanent exposition consists of 3600 works.
 Many of the large cubes that protrude from the façade of the building contain exhibits devoted to Africa.
 Among the more than 250,000 artifacts in its catalog, the African collection numbers 70,205.
 Part of the quai Branly collection is housed in the Pavillon des Sessions at the Louvre.

 A large number of antiquities dealers and galleries sell tribal art and antiquities on the rue Guénégaud and neighboring streets in the 6th arrondissement.
 Among them are AEthiopia (23, rue Guénégaud) and Noir d’Ivoire (18, rue Guénégaud).
 Each September, an art show called Kaos, Parcours du Monde features these works.
 Christie’s Education Paris was a participant in the 2006 event, presenting lectures on how to become a collector of tribal art.